 Balanced in taste and mouthfeel, mineral water contains zero calories and has the added nutritional benefit of minerals such as calcium, magnesium sulfate, and sodium sulfate (note: minerals may vary depending on the brand.)

 While it may feel a little strange drinking this anywhere besides an exclusive restaurant with white tablecloths, mineral water is an everyday soda substitute that’s sold online and at many grocery stores.
-Fair warning: it’s on the pricier side so make sure you try all the beverages on this list to find the soda substitute that’s right for you.
+It may seem pricey, but it’s fairly affordable as far as food substitutes are concerned.